msherman64/ringworld_renders/Readme.md

 * **Problem to Solve:** Eliminating the "razor-sharp" edges of the shadow squares that occur in a point-light simulation.
 * **Importance:** The Sun is a disk, not a point.
 In reality, a shadow edge is a gradient (the penumbra).
 A sharp 1-pixel line across a 1,000,000-mile-wide structure would look like a rendering error.
 * **Selected Approach: Penumbra from Solar Angular Diameter.**
     * **Description:** The Sun's angular diameter of $\sigma \approx 0.53°$ creates a natural penumbra.
 From the Ring's perspective, the penumbra width in the circumferential direction is determined by the Sun's angular size as seen from the shadow square orbit: $W_p = D_{sun} \times R_{ring} / R_{ss}$.
-This creates a 5.54-million-mile-wide penumbra zone where sunlight gradually decreases from 100% to 0%.
+At $R_{ss} = 36.57M$, this creates a 1.34-million-mile-wide penumbra zone where sunlight gradually decreases from 100% to 0%.
-    * **How it solves the problem:** It softens the "Night Walls," making the transition from day to night feel like a natural 1-hour sunrise or sunset rather than an instantaneous flicker.
+    * **How it solves the problem:** It softens the "Night Walls," making the transition from day to night feel like a natural ~26.3-minute sunrise or sunset rather than an instantaneous flicker.
     * **Why we selected it:** It is physically accurate—the penumbra width is a direct consequence of the Sun's finite angular size.
 While not requiring complex ray tracing, it produces realistic soft shadow boundaries.

 ### 8.4 Ambient Illumination: Ring-shine